 Marquette University strives to integrate qualified students with disabilities as fully as possible into all aspects of university life.
-The Office of Disability Services, has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
-Accommodation determinations for all students with identified and documented disabilities will be made on a case-by-case basis.
-Examples of possible accommodations or services provided to students with disabilities include: lecture notes, testing arrangements, texts in alternative formats, interpreting, self-advocacy guidance, etc.
+The Office of Disability Services has been designated to coordinate this process in accordance with the university’s compliance responsibilities under the law.
+Accommodation determinations for all students with identified and documented disabilities are made on a case-by-case basis.
+Any student is welcome to contact this office for more information; accommodations may be approved through an interactive process for individuals with a diagnosed medical, physical or mental health condition that is affecting at least one major life activity.

 Marquette University utilizes email as one of the official means of communication with students to keep them informed of important information such as financial aid and billing data; college deadlines, events and updates; and important campus news.
-Each student is issued an official eMarq email account for use while he or she is enrolled.
-For more information, see the University Email Policy.
+Each student is issued an official eMarq email account for use while they are enrolled.
+For more information, see the university's email policy.

 Marquette University Police Department